About Robert Held

-Pursuing a Master’s Degree in Fine Arts at the University of Southern California, Robert was awarded the graduate assistantship.
+Robert pursued his Master’s Degree in Fine Arts at the University of Southern California, Robert was awarded the graduate assistantship.
 At this time, he won the prestigious “Glen Lukins Award” for new work in ceramics.

 Upon graduating, Robert was offered a position as Head of Ceramics at a college being built in Ontario.
 He accepted the position becoming the youngest department head at the Sheridan College - School of Design.

 level hot glass program in 1969.
 This program allowed many Canadian artists to become skilled in this medium, and crowned Robert Held as the pioneer of art glass in Canada.